-If you’re a Texas wine-lover, you’ll be excited to hear that we’ve got a dozen fantastic wineries nearby, within a 20-minute to one-hour drive.
+If you’re a Texas wine-lover, you’ll be excited to hear that we’ve got over a dozen fantastic wineries nearby, within a 20-minute to one-hour drive.
 So whether you’re looking to entertain folks visiting from out of town, or just looking for a fun day trip, here’s a list that’ll have you saying “cheers!”

 Click on a link for a review of each winery.
 Click on a marker for a winery’s exact location.

 Salt Lick Cellars Yes, as in the famous barbecue joint, which makes this trip a two-fer: Visit the tasting room, and pick up a couple of wines to wash down your ‘cue.

 Duchman Family Winery Pronounced “duke-man” and famous for bringing out the best in locally grown Italian grapes like vermentino and sangiovese.
 Located next to the beautiful Trattoria Lisina.

 Driftwood Estate Winery Just down the road from the Salt Lick, located high on a hilltop overlooking rows and rows of grapevines.